 A computer's agent UI (a package server) was showing a warning that was over one year old.
-It displayed the warning "Network usage is currently disabled".
+It displayed the warning:

-The warning did not seem to be symptomatic of a problem.
-The SMA, PSA and other plug-in agents were operating normally.
+The warning does not seem to be symptomatic of a real problem.
+The SMA (Symantec Management Agent), PSA (Package Server Agent) and other plug-in agents were operating normally.
 The error would not go away but had been displayed in the agent UI since it originally occurred.
 The administrator was looking for a way to eliminate it from showing.

-Network usage is currently disabled.
-Network activity is blocked until < date in the past >
+As seen below, the Network usage is currently disabled and the Network activity is blocked until < date in the past >:

 There was an XML file cached in "C:\ProgramData\Symantec\Symantec Agent\Alerts".
 The file was mostly encrypted, but doing the following resolved the problem:

-The alert_id section (the first GUID in the string) is a randomly generated ID that probably has no meany any longer.
+The alert_id section (the first GUID in the string) is a randomly generated ID that probably has no meaning any longer.

-What does have meaning, and what would identify the file causing the bogus warning to reappear every time the SMA is started is the "Created" value.
-Also where expire="Never" is an indication it will not go away witout being deleted.
+What does have meaning, and would identify the file causing the warning to reappear every time the SMA is started is the "Created" value.
+Also, the expire="Never" is an indication it will not go away without being deleted.

 <alert id="{D637A96D-A458-4690-A055-FE9955DD6BF3}" source_cls_id="{43043A36-0302-4375-8086-F7DD368DCADC}" source_cls_context="4" info_cls_id="{1F0BDA09-A235-410A-8E30-D07793AA3C37}" info_cls_context="4009754624" flags="20000002" timeout="4294967295" created="2018-02-07 10:13:25" expire="never" params="DCAAAAwAAAABAAAAAgAAAAAAAAATAAAAAgAAAAgAAAAoAAAAMgAwADEAOAAtADAAMgAtADAANwAgADEANgA6ADEAMwA6ADEANwAAAA==" tasks="ESAAABEAAAABAAAAEAAAAAAAAAAWcNn9C1qmQr0GqMLJvdEd"/>